travis-ci/docs-travis-ci-com/legal/privacy-policy.md

 **Period for Storing Data; Deletion**

 The data are deleted if such data are no longer necessary for the purpose of processing.
-For more details please refer to [Section 7](#Your-Rights) below.
+For more details please refer to VII [below](#VII-Your-Rights).

 **Right to Lodge a Complaint**